Discussing appropriate funding

 (d) A Schedule of Loss – A formal document setting out the details of your past and future loss and expenses incurred due to your injuries.

-During the court timetable we will continue to consider whether a settlement can be reached.
+During the court timetable we’ll continue to consider whether a settlement can be reached.
 If the parties are unable to negotiate a settlement, a judge at trial will ultimately decide the claim.
-Please be reassured that many cases settle without trial.
+Please be assured that many cases settle without trial.
 The court will usually require parties to consider alternative methods of settling a claim.
 For example, a round table settlement meeting will be scheduled where both parties and their representatives meet with a view of negotiating a settlement face to face.